 The string value to validate

-if the value is a valid pitch format, false
+true if the value is a valid pitch format, false otherwise

 // Valid pitch values